procrastian/wedding-RSVP-site/posts/venue.md

 For more details, see the [Roodlea Barn website](https://roodleabarn.co.uk/).

+There is sufficient parking at the venue if you are planning on driving on the day.
+If not, it is easily reachable by taxi.

 For now, we're excited to share some pictures of the beautiful venue we have chosen:

 ![venue interior front](https://roodleabarn.co.uk/wp-content/uploads/2024/01/Roodlea-062-3-640x427.jpg)